Privacy FAQs for Testers

 About IP addresses.
 Our servers record the incoming IP addresses of visitors to our websites (whether or not the visitor has a UserTesting account) and store the IP addresses in log files.
 We use these log files for purposes such as system administration and maintenance, record keeping, tracking referring web sites, inferring your location, and security purposes (e.g. controlling abuse, spam and DDOS attacks).
 We also store IP addresses along with certain actions you take on our system.
 By agreeing to become a Tester, you expressly consent to UserTesting using your IP address as described in the Agreement and these FAQs.
 If you wish to opt out of your consent to use your IP address, you must cancel your account (if you have one).

-7. Privacy Shield and US-Swiss Safe Harbor
+7. Privacy Shield

-The Privacy Shield program applies to the processing of Personal Data in regards to the collection, use and retention of Personal Data from Testers located in the European Union and European Economic Area, as set out by the U.S. Department of Commerce.
+The Privacy Shield program applies to the processing of Personal Data in regards to the collection, use and retention of Personal Data from Testers located in Switzerland and the European Union and European Economic Area, as set out by the U.S. Department of Commerce.
 UserTesting has certified that it adheres to the Privacy Shield Principles of notice, choice, account ability for onward transfer, security, data integrity and purpose limitation, access, and recourse/enforcement/liability.
 UserTesting is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).

 UserTesting’s accountability for Personal Data that it receives under the Privacy Shield and subsequently transfers to a third party is described in the Privacy Shield Principles.
 In particular, UserTesting remains responsible and liable under the Privacy Shield Principles if third-party agents that it engages to process the Personal Data on its behalf do so in a manner inconsistent with the Principles, unless UserTesting proves that it is not responsible for the event giving rise to the damage.